newenglandslalomseries/fancy-pants-ui/README.md

   for collecting racer name, contact information, classes to enter, and tandem boat partner names.
-* The Results form, a single Google Form form shared by all races submitted by teh Scoring app for collecting race results including bib number, gates touched or missed, and run time.
+* The Results form, a single Google Form form shared by all races submitted by the Scoring app for collecting race results including bib number, gates touched or missed, and run time.
 * A Google Spreadsheet for each race.
 The spreadsheet contains multiple sheets:
   * Website-Registration: Submissions from the Registration form.
-  * Registartion: Summary of racer name, class, tandem partner, bib number, and work assignment, manually entered by the race organizer based on Website-Registration and the Sessions app.
+  * Registration: Summary of racer name, class, tandem partner, bib number, and work assignment, manually entered by the race organizer based on Website-Registration and the Sessions app.
   * Form Responses N: Submissions from the Results form.
 Each Results